Access to Algebra

 ATTENDANCE

-Consistent bridge course attendance during Trimester 3 and summer sessions is essential for your student’s success.
+Consistent bridge course attendance during Trimester 2 and 3 and summer sessions is essential for your student’s success.
 Therefore, the attendance expectation is 80% for all Bridge courses.
 We expect students to arrive and depart on time every day, and that families will inform the teacher if an unexpected illness or issue arises which impacts their attendance.
 Attendance will not prevent a student from taking the end-of-course exam.

 PLACEMENT COMMUNICATION